defi-wonderland/handbook/sites/optimism/docs/interoperability/messaging-protocol.md

 ---

 :::info reference
 This is a high level summary of how messaging works.
-We recommend you to read it, and after it go to the [OP Stack Specs about Messaging](https://specs.optimism.io/interop/messaging.html).
+We recommend that you read it, and after that, go to the [OP Stack Specs about Messaging](https://specs.optimism.io/interop/messaging.html).
 :::

 Cross-chain messaging enables OP Chains to communicate directly, without routing messages through Ethereum.
 This low-latency communication is the foundation of Superchain interop.
 It powers cross-chain contract composition, token transfers, and native ETH bridging.